zhenyanghua/street-view-google-maps/README.md

-# Store Locator with Google Maps API and React.js
+# Street View with Google Maps API and React.js

 #### Developers
 ```